npgilman/Project3_Repository/README.md

 We will be using the Food JSON dataset from the CORGIS Dataset Project, which has about 266,000 data points: https://corgis-edu.github.io/corgis/json/food/

 # Workspace Setup
+1. Run setup.py to generate a terminal command text file specific to your computer
+2. Copy the terminal command from the terminalCommands.txt file when you want to build an executible
+3. Run the executible to see the current state of the project